 6. Pastor

 Abstract

-This paper examines the Brazil’s fight against poverty from 2004 to 2013.
-The research’s aim is to test if the Conditional Cash Transfer Programs have some impact in elementary education.
-Through CCTP, especially “Bolsa Familia”, the government has tried to reduce poverty in two senses: short term and long term through monetary transferences and human capital investment, respectively.
+This paper examines Brazil’s fight against poverty from 2004 to 2013.
+The aim of the research is to test if the Conditional Cash Transfer Programs have had an impact in elementary education.
+Through CCTP, especially “Bolsa Familia”, the government has tried to reduce poverty in two senses: short term and long term through monetary transfers and human capital investment, respectively.
 The strategy against poverty in this country has adopted a multidimensional approach.
 It has been based in education, health and standard level of life.
-The methodology used in this paper was Pearson X2 , with a significance level of 0,05, CL=95, and the statistical programme SPSS 22.
-We focused mainly in testing significant statistical relationship between dependent variable “school dropout” and independent variable “stratum”, namely, if being a Bolsa Family’s beneficiary is related with dropout of elementary students.
-However, the article shows that in families with a $R 50 income, there is a correlation between dependent variable “dropout” and independent variables such as age, region, years of study and working child, but not with gender, race, mother lives at home and stratum.
-About families with a $R 100 income, we find only a correlation with age, years of study and region.
+The methodology used in this paper was Pearson X2 , with a significance level of 0.05, CL=95, and the statistical programme SPSS 22.
+We focused mainly on testing significant statistical relationships between dependent variable “school dropout” and independent variable “stratum”, namely, if being a Bolsa Family’s beneficiary is related to dropout of elementary students.
+However, the article shows that in families with a $R 50 income, there is a correlation between dependent variable “dropout” and independent variables such as age, region, years of study and working children, but not with gender, race, mother lives at home and stratum.
+Among families with a $R 100 income, we find only a correlation with age, years of study and region.
 According to BID, these programs are very effective in short-term poverty reduction.
-However, there is no proof that demonstrates Conditional Cash Transfer Programs’ effectiveness against intergenerational transmission poverty.
+However, there is no proof that demonstrates the Conditional Cash Transfer Programs’ effectiveness against intergenerational transmission of poverty.

 7. Jana F.

-Mutations in ATM gene are associated with inferior prognosis in CLL patients.
+Mutations in ATM genes are associated with inferior prognosis in CLL patients.
 We noted very good response of ATM mutated CLL samples to anti-CD20 antibodies rituximab and ofatumumab in our recent study [1].
 Therefore, we analyzed “in vivo destiny” of ATM mutations during the course of CLL.
 We selected 25 patients covering the whole spectrum of ATM defects involving mutations: missense and other types of mutations, with and without 11q-.
-In these patients, the presence of particular mutations was analyzed in subsequent time point during the disease course.
-Nineteen cases were monitored in a relapse (median follow-up 42 months; therapy involved anti-CD20 antibodies in 15 cases), while there was no therapeutic intervention in period between samplings in six patients (median follow-up 18 months).
+In these patients, the presence of particular mutations was analyzed at subsequent time points during the course of the disease.
+Nineteen cases were monitored in a relapse (median follow-up 42 months; therapy involved anti-CD20 antibodies in 15 cases), while there was no therapeutic intervention in the period between samplings in six patients (median follow-up 18 months).
 Among the new samples, we detected ATM mutations in 24/25 patients.
 In the remaining patient (treated with ofatumumab and chemotherapy) we observed loss of a partially selected (original proportion about 15%) missense mutation.
-In other two patients we noted disappearance of 1 out of 2 mutations, in one case after rituximab with chemotherapy and in one case spontaneously.
-We also confirmed the stability of ATM mutations in other two patients analyzed retrospectively at diagnosis (median between samplings 55 months); the same mutations were again present at both analyzed time points.
+In another two patients we noted disappearance of 1 out of 2 mutations, in one case after rituximab with chemotherapy and in one case spontaneously.
+We also confirmed the stability of ATM mutations in another two patients analyzed retrospectively at diagnosis (median between samplings 55 months).
+The same mutations were again present at both analyzed time points.
 Altogether, our results clearly document that ATM mutations are stable during the course of CLL.
 Their elimination by therapy is rare, despite using most potent regimens involving monoclonal antibodies.

 8. Barbora